 Going through IVF can be quite stressful and tricky to manage with your workplace.
 How did you approach this with your work?

 The second time, I refused to add unnecessary stress to the process so I told my managers.
-This took a lot of pressure off—meetings were not scheduled for 8.30AM and the awkward corporate dance went away.
+This took a lot of pressure off — no early-morning meetings were scheduled and the awkward corporate dance went away.
 I must say, both my managers were amazing throughout that period.

 Did you feel you could tell your colleagues about what you were going through?